szekrenyesi/prosotool/README.md

 ##Options

-* INPUT: The path of input directiry
+* INPUT: The path of input directory
-* STYLIZATION: The scale of stilization in semitones (integer).
+* STYLIZATION: The scale of stilization in semitones (integer number).
 The langer number results stronger stylization.
-* SMOOTHING: The scale of smoothing.
+* SMOOTHING: The scale of smoothing (real number).
 The smaller number results stronger smoothing.
-* PITCH_EXTRACTION: The method of pitch extraction: standard (with fixed parameters) or dynamic (speaker-depedent)
+* PITCH_EXTRACTION: The method of pitch extraction: "standard" (with fixed parameters) or "dynamic" (speaker-depedent)
-* OPERATING_SYSTEM: The type of running environment: windows or unix
+* OPERATING_SYSTEM: The type of running environment: "windows" or "unix"

 ##Example
 ```
 ./Praat prosotool.praat input 2 1.5 dynamic unix
 ```
+##Citation

+Please, cite [this](http://ieeexplore.ieee.org/document/7390606/) article on ProsoTool and [here](http://www.fon.hum.uva.nl/praat/manual/FAQ__How_to_cite_Praat.html) is the way how to cite Praat.